ppklau/network_automation/learning/batfish/README.md

 # Batfish Network Testing Demo

-An example showing how to use [Batfish](https://www.batfish.org/) for network configuration validation interactively via Jupyter.
+A complete example showing how to use [Batfish](https://www.batfish.org/) for network configuration validation — both interactively via Jupyter and automatically in a GitLab CI/CD pipeline.

 ## Project Structure